University of South Florida

 Lab: PCD 3112

-We have multiple on-going research projects on the topics of mindfulness in the workplace, work-family issues, mentoring and career development, and organizational citizenship.
-If you are interested in participating in one of our studies as an individual or as an organizational collaborator, please feel free to contact Tammy at firstname.lastname@example.org.
+We have on-going research projects on the topics of remote work, work-family issues, career development, and occupational health.
+If you are interested in supporting and/or participating in one of our studies as an individual or as an organizational collaborator, please feel free to contact Tammy at email@example.com.